-The attorneys of the Adler Firm, PLLC, in Detroit and Traverse City, have decades of experience helping people through this complicated process.
+Our Michigan attorney at Adler Firm, PLLC has decades of experience helping people through this complicated process.
 If you are truly disabled and unable to provide for yourself and your family, these benefits are too important.
-Do not risk doing it yourself or with anyone other than an experienced and skilled Social Security lawyer from the Adler Firm, PLLC.
+Do not risk doing it yourself or with anyone other than an experienced and skilled Social Security lawyer from Adler Firm, PLLC.

 Qualifying for Disability Benefits in Michigan

 The impairments that render you disabled can be either physical or mental.

 The SSA accepts as disabling conditions many of the impairments that fall into categories that include:

 - Cardiovascular system